dedrozeba/hometask/hometask.md

 ```
 Now the index does not work at all.
 The reason is simple -- this is a very tiny table.
-Let's create a million of tuples:
+Let's create a million of tuples.
+Before this I will disable check constraint on birthday column to make it easier to generate series:
 ```
+hello=# alter table hello.birthdays drop constraint ck_birthdays_birthday;
 hello=> INSERT INTO hello.birthdays(username, birthday)
         SELECT substring(md5(random()::text) from 1 for 10) || '_' || gs::text AS username,
         DATE '1950-01-01' + (random() * (DATE '2010-12-31' - DATE '1950-01-01'))::int AS birthday